-- Add mayonnaise, dijon mustard, and salt to yolks.
+- Add mayonnaise, Dijon mustard, and salt to yolks.
 Mash well with fork until smooth and creamy.
-Continue to add additional mayonnaise, if needed, to create a very creamy texture very similar to a buttercream frosting.
+Continue to add additional mayonnaise, if needed, to create a very creamy texture.
+Taste and adjust ingredients, if needed.

-- Fill egg whites with egg yolk mixture either by spooning it in or piping it in with a wide star tip.
-Sprinkle with paprika before serving.
+- Fill cooked egg white halves with egg yolk mixture either by spooning it in or piping it in with a wide star tip.
+Lightly sprinkle with paprika before serving.

 This post was originally created for The Recipe Critic where I was a contributor and has been updated with more fun facts and tidbits for your reading pleasure.